saugatkandel/sopt/README.md

 with *J* is the Jacobian for the function *f*, and *H* the hessian for *L*.

-Todo:

-The Tensorflow version of the algorithms is ahead of the Autograd versions.
-At some point, I need to update the Autograd version so that the algorithms match up..

 Notes:

-1. We can either manually supply the hessian of the loss function, or have the optimizers calculate the hessian-vector products internally.
+1. We can either manually supply the hessian of the loss function (if the hessian is a diagonal matrix), or have the optimizers calculate the hessian-vector products internally.
 By default, the hvps are calculated internally.
 For least-squares loss functions, the hessian of the loss function *L* is simply an identity matrix.
-In this case, we can simply supply the parameter **_hessian_fn_ = lambda x: 1.0** to save some (miniscule) computational effort.
+In this case, we can simply supply the parameter `_diag_hessian_fn_ = lambda x: 1.0` to save some (miniscule) computational effort.

 2. When the input variable is not 1-D, it is difficult to keep track of the correct shapes for the various matrix-vector products.
 While this is certainly doable, I am avoiding this extra work for now by assuming that the input variable and predicted and measured data are all 1-D. It is simpler to just reshape the variable as necessary for any other calculation/analysis.

 3. For now, the optimizers support only a single variable, not a list of variables.
 If I want to use a list of variables, I would either create separate optimizers for each and use an alternating minimization algorithm, or use a single giant concatenated variable that contains the desired variable.

-4. For now, the tensorflow-based optimizers do not inherit from tf.train.Optimizer.
-I will look into this in the future.

 5. The optimizers require callable functions, instead of just the tensors, to calculate the predicted data and the loss value.

-This is primarily to accomodate the LMA algorithm where we need to ensure that we can calculate the loss value without affecting the second order matrix-vector products.
+***Todo***:
+1) Consistent naming for `loss`, and `objective`.

 ***Warning***:
+1) the autograd code and TensorFlow 1.x codes are deprecated.
+Autograd code is 100% out of date.
+The TF1.x code is not actively supported.
+Since it is difficult to estimate the *flops* from the dynamic graph, the *benchmarks* are also deprecated.

-The included ptychography *examples* do not work right now.
+2) The included ptychography *examples* do not work right now.
 However, the included *tests* should be working fine.

+***References***:

+1) https://j-towns.github.io/2017/06/12/A-new-trick.html ("trick" for reverse-mode jacobian-vector product calculations)
+2) https://arxiv.org/abs/1805.08095 (theory for the Curveball method)
+3) https://github.com/jotaf98/curveball (a mixed-mode (forward + reverse) implementation of Curveball)
+4) https://arxiv.org/pdf/1201.5885.pdf (for the LM diagonal scaling)
+5) Martens, J. (2016).
+Second-Order Optimization for Neural Networks.
+U. of Toronto Thesis, 179.
+(For preconditioning)
+6) the scipy lm code (for the LM xtol and gtol conditions)
+7) the manopt package (for the linesearches)
+8) Numerial optimization by Nocedal and Wright. (the LM, CG, and linesearch codes all rely on this)